ghiscoding/Angular-Slickgrid/docs/grid-functionalities/row-detail.md

 ```

 ### Calling Addon Methods Dynamically
-Same as previous paragraph, after we get the SlickGrid addon instance, we can call any of the addon methods, for the complete list of methods available you can refer to the [addon Row Detail](https://github.com/6pac/SlickGrid/blob/master/plugins/slick.rowdetailview.js#L27) on the `6pac/SlickGrid` repo.
+Same as previous paragraph, after we get the SlickGrid addon instance, we can call any of the addon methods, adding `rowDetail` with intellisense should give you this info.

 #### Examples
 - Dynamically close all Row Detail Panels